Payment Request Links

 Callbacks for payments that are part of a Payment Request

 You cannot provide a dynamic callback URL for payments that are part of a Payment Request.
 To receive callbacks about those payments, you have to use the static URL.
-Alternatively, you can use callback notifications for Payment Request status updates, but note that the content of those callbacks are different from payment status callbacks.
+Alternatively, you can use callback notifications for Payment Request status updates, but note that the content of those callbacks is different from payment status callbacks.

 Anti-Tampering